Focus on what you can control, not what you can’t, to keep a calm household…

 Hygiene: Fun Activities to Teach Kids Personal Hygiene

 Integrated Learning Strategies is excited to feature kids hygiene with guest blogger Christine Hill While many of the recommendations below are great for children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 As your child moves from infancy into toddlerhood (and beyond), there are some things that she needs to learn to take care of for themselves.
 While sharing toys, counting, and listening to instructions might rank high in the list of must-have-skills, we’d argue that hygiene is up at the top, too.